Botanical Name: Episcia cupreata

 Height: 6 in (15 cm) tall; may trail up to 4 ft (1.2 m)

-Humidity: High humidity.
-If relative humidity drops below 50%, place pot on a tray of wet pebbles or use a room humidifier.
+Humidity: High humidity is a must.
+If relative humidity drops below 50%, use a pebble tray or room humidifier for your plant.
 Don't use a mister because the leaves will spot and are prone to fungus.
 If the leaves get brown edges and flower buds shrivel without opening, the air is too dry.

 Temperature: Prefers cool temperatures, especially while in bloom; 55-65°F/13-18°C at night/not warmer than 75°F/24°C during the day.

 Soil: Peat moss-based mix with added perlite for faster drainage.
-African violet potting mix.
+African violet potting mix is ideal.